MABeeskow/PySILLS/documentation/getting_started/minerals/theory.rst

 Background Intensity
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The background intensity $$I_{BG}$$ is defined by the background signal interval which was defined by the user.
+The background intensity :math:`I_{BG}` is defined by the background signal interval which was defined by the user.
 PySILLS calculates with the arithmetic mean of this interval.

 Background-corrected Intensity